demisto/content/Packs/FeedZoom/Integrations/FeedZoom/README.md

 One example of these providers is Zoom.

-This pack aims to address this issue by automating the collection of endpoint data in the form of an indicator feed.
+This pack addresses this issue by automating the collection of endpoint data in the form of an indicator feed.
 This will facilitate validation of the indicators before using them in enforcement points, for example firewalls, proxies, and more.

 ## Zoom Network Settings
 For information about Zoom network settings, see the [Zoom documentation](https://support.zoom.us/hc/en-us/articles/201362683-Network-Firewall-or-Proxy-Server-Settings-for-Zoom).